alexnovis1/Columbia_Module_3/README.md

     label="Bitstamp"
 )
 ```

+> The above code will plot as follows:
 ![Plot overlay](stat_arbitrage.png)

-Separating the code by focusing on specific days will enhance the visual presentation of the spread between the two exhanges, coinbase and bitstamp.
+Next, separating the code by focusing on specific days will enhance the visual presentation of the spread between the two exhanges, coinbase and bitstamp.
+This will allow you to pick specific dates.

 The three dates of interest for a possible arbitrage include: 01/16/2018, 02/05/2018, and 03/14/2018.
 ---